666-yIpei/Gather_things/README.md

-1.Create a new space (Need a Start From Strach space or u have a blank space) 2.Go to mapmaker
+1.Create a new space (Need a Start From Scratch space or u have a blank space) 2.Go to mapmaker
 3.More (Three lines)
 4.Background and Foreground